 Middle School Students

-The academic classes you take in high school are designed to prepare you to enter college after graduation.
-Doing well in these classes can provide options to attend a wide variety of colleges, qualify for scholarships to pay for school, and create a wealth of opportunities for your future.
-Developing good study habits, test taking skills, and planning ahead in middle school, can prepare you for being successful in high school.
+We are excited for you to be a future Wildcat!
+Middle school (or junior high,) is a great time to start exploring who you are, what your future plans may be, and if you are headed on the path towards college.
+Doing well in academic classes in middle school and high school, can provide options to attend a wide variety of colleges, qualify for scholarships to pay for school, and create a wealth of opportunities for your future.
+Developing good study habits, test taking skills, and planning ahead in middle school, can prepare you for success in high school and beyond.

 - As an 8th grader, you should consider taking college preparatory courses (also called A-G requirements) while in middle school.
 You can start by taking algebra 1 or the first year of a foreign language to get a jump start on requirements.